|Date of Birth||12 October 1992, Union, Kentucky, USA|

 |Height||5' 7" (1.7 m)|

 Mini Bio (1)

-Joshua Ryan Hutcherson was born on October 12th, 1992 in Union, Kentucky to Michelle Fightmaster and Chris Hutcherson.
+Joshua Ryan Hutcherson was born on October 12th, 1992 in Union, Kentucky to Michelle Fightmaster, who worked for Delta Air Lines, and Chris Hutcherson, an EPA analyst.
 He has one younger brother, Connor Hutcherson.
 From the age of four, Josh knew that he wanted to be an actor.
 In order to pursue his goal, Josh and his family moved to Los Angeles when he was nine-years-old.